jaredgs93/Itzamna/README.md

 Below is a list of available API endpoints with their descriptions, example requests, and expected input:

 ### 1. GET /antecedents
-Retrieve the list of antecedents for rule creation.
+Retrieves a list of potential antecedents (input variables) from the fuzzy variables collection, which users can employ to define conditions for fuzzy rules.
+Each antecedent is accompanied by detailed descriptions and fuzzy sets.

 **Example Request**
 ```bash